University of Rochester

 • Legal scholar, Arthur R. Miller

-According to Wikipedia, The University of Rochester is a private research university in Rochester, New York.
-The university grants undergraduate and graduate degrees, including doctoral and professional degrees.
-The University of Rochester enrolls approximately 6,800 undergraduates and 5,000 graduate students.
-Its 158 buildings house over 200 academic majors.
-According to the National Science Foundation, Rochester spent more than $397 million on research and development in 2020, ranking it 66th in the nation.
-With approximately 28,000 full-time employees, the university is the largest private employer in Upstate New York and the 7th largest in all of New York State.
+According to Wikipedia, The University of Rochester is a private research university in Rochester, New York, United States.
+It enrolls approximately 6,800 undergraduates and 5,000 graduate students.
+It was founded in 1850 and moved into its current campus, next to the Genesee River in 1955.
+With approximately 30,000 full-time employees, the university is the largest private employer in Upstate New York and the 7th largest in all of New York State.

 University of Rochester's Online Degrees